 3. Applicants for the Oral Exam must have successfully completed the Written Exam.

-5. Submit Clinical Exam case logs for review.
+5. Submit Clinical Exam case logs prior to exam for review and approval.

-6.Once you receive notification of acceptance, you may apply for the Clinical Exam.
+6.Once you receive notification of acceptance, you may apply for both the Oral and Clinical Exams.

-7. The Clinical Exam is offered in October in conjunction with the ACOS Annual Clinical Assembly.
+7. The Clinical and Oral Exams are offered in October in conjunction with the ACOS Annual Clinical Assembly.

 Become Board Certified